nicktgr15/yaafe-docker/README.md

 ## Extract features

-As an example, we can extract the MFCCs and the SpectralFlatness from all the provided sample wave files under wav_samples by doing:
+As an example, we can extract the MFCCs and the SpectralFlatness from the provided sample wave files by doing:

 ```
 ./yaafe -c featureplan -r 44100 wav_samples/*